alanhkarp/SitePassword/README.md

 your super password every time you use the calculated site password.
 You'll have to enter your super password every time you use SitePassword.

-Your site password is not hidden by default for two reasons.
-One is that it helps see how different the site password are for different inputs.
-The second is that it's fun watching the site password change as you type in the form.
-Check the <em>Hide site password by default</em> to hide it.
+Your site password is not hidden by default.
+Surprisingly, people develop the ability to recognize their site passwords, allowing them detect typos when re-entering their super passwords.
+Check the <em>Hide site password by default</em> button to hide it.

 The next section controls how SitePassword computes your site password and is explained in [Computing an Acceptable Password](#computing-an-acceptable-password).